jay719/shopify-internship-OMDb-project/README.md

 # Real Reviews

-This project is a movie nominato made for a shopify competition.
+Read Me is Pending Update.
+This project helps you share your opinion and nominate movies

 ## Available Scripts